Houston Bcycle: History

 In September 2013, Coca-Cola Co.'s foundation contributed funds to open up its 29th station at Clayton Homes 1919 Runnels.
 The program aims to expand to 1,000 bikes at 100 stations by 2020, with discussions and planning including the Texas Medical Center and local universities, as well as additional neighborhoods such as Houston Heights, Midtown, Houston and Montrose, Houston.

-Memberships and Pricing

-Houston BCycle is a membership-driven bike share system.
-Memberships are available by month or year and are available online at houstonbcycle.com or through the BCycle mobile app.
-Guest riders can rent a bike any time at the BCycle station kiosk or through the BCycle mobile app.
-Annual members receive a BCycle RFID card to unlock BCycle bikes directly from the dock.
-Monthly and Annual memberships include unlimited 60-minute trips.